 True love WANTS to honor.
 I am fully convinced of the Seventh day Sabbath.
 I am not fully convinced on how to keep it.
 I think that’s personal between you and God.
 What brings you peace and alignment with Him.
 I do think it’s a special day and a gift, just like all of God’s commands are.

 I am aware that Jesus says “The Sabbath was made for man, not man for the Sabbath” in Mark 2:27.
 He said this when he was, once again, extremely irritated with the Pharisees for calling Him out for picking grain to eat on the Sabbath!
 Beyond frustrating because their hearts were all wrong.
-This is how I felt growing up, beyond frustrated, because my heart was all wrong regarding the Sabbath.
-It felt like an idol, and sometimes still does.
+This is how I felt growing up, beyond frustrated.
+The Sabbath felt like an idol, and sometimes still does.
 More important than Jesus Himself.
 I imagined Jesus scratching His head as we followed the rules we were told we had to.
 Wondering why we focused so much more on that than on Him and His love and sacrifice for us.

 God rested on the seventh day of creation, blessed it, and made it holy (Genesis 2:2).
 He asks us to rest on the seventh day and remember it (Exodus 20:8).
 Who doesn’t want a rest?
 A spiritually appointed rest?
 A divine excuse to stop what you’re doing, reflect on Him, spend time with your loved ones, relax, help and love on others, and trust God to provide.
 That sounds amazing!
 Not at all like a burden or an obligation.
 A requirement that I WANT to sign up for!
 Like the naps we despised as children and beg for as adults.

 Don’t get me wrong here, I’ll happily go to church any day of the week.
 I love church.
 I love church service.
 I love praise music.
 I love being with other believers who love Jesus.
-I have no fundamental issue going to church on a Sunday, but because of my own personal conviction, I do have a fundamental reason for remembering the seventh day to keep it holy.
-And, that is Saturday.
+I have no fundamental issue going to church on a Sunday, but because of my own personal conviction, I do have a fundamental reason for remembering the seventh day as special and set aside.
+I believe it’s mentioned over and over again for a reason.
 In others churches, I found the love and grace, but the 4th commandment was missing….Something was always missing.

 Nonetheless, He put “Remember”.
 So, I will do just that.
 Humbly attempt to keep His Word and fully rely on His grace in my weakness is all I can do with a love like this.